zyedidia/SFML.jl/README.md

 ### Linux
 Please make sure you have Glibc 2.14 installed, and let me know if there are any build problems on Linux (I don't use Linux very much).
+If things aren't working, try installing the `libsfml-dev` package.
 <!---
 The Linux binaries don't come with any of the dependencies so you have to install them yourself.
 Here is the list: